OCWasp/tonloot-contracts/README.md

-# tonloot-contracts
+# Everloot-contracts
-Contract code for the Tonloot metaverse
+Contract code for the everloot metaverse